 Risycor Continuous Corrosion Monitors, introduced by HASL in January 2017, is our most recent innovative addition to the portfolio.

 It is the intelligent sensor technology that tells you of developing corrosion in your heating / cooling systems.
+The PCX-I launched in October 2020 adds Pressure monitoring from the same probe.
 If you can’t measure it you can’t improve it!

 The RisyCor uniform corrosion monitors use patented technology, similar to proximity switches, to measure mass loss of a 50 micron coupon of Iron every 20 minutes which is then algorithmically calculated across a 7 hour period to produce an annualised corrosion rate in micron metres per year, the industry standard measurement.

 This figure is then graphically formatted, as the image below, via our FREE RESUS PC Dashboard software onto your laptop or indirectly via our RisyCom card reader to provide a maximum 10 year corrosion profile which is simply front loading continuously.

 The Risycor units are factory set, albeit adjustable via the same Dashboard software, to record and, if necessary, alarm when the rate exceeds 24µ m/Year.
 Should this alarm exceed 7 days or 7 times in 7 weeks attendance & site investigation should occur without delay.
 We’d generally recommend examination of system hydronics as a process of elimination albeit this is by no means the full extent of investigations but could solve many closed system problems.
 We are progressing with a number of process application where open system monitoring has been applied and shall keep you advised of progress in this regards within the coming months.